kaihangzhang-cmd/kaihang-s-a2git/README.md

 # poem_buttem
 > A program that gives you some famous poems each time you click.
+(The two files in the folder are integrated.)

 ## Table of Contents
 * [General Info](#general-information)